 “We ingrain doing things the Old Forge way: be honest, be true to your word and do whatever you need to get the job done.
 Meeting client expectations is a critical part of making a project successful,” Nick adds.

 But more than that, he says, he knows his team works hard and he wants them to have a work-life balance.
 “It’s a tough and demanding industry, but at the same time we try to emphasize that while you take your job seriously, don’t take it home with you,” he explains.

-With the help of his team, Nick says OFB is remaining busy during the COVID-19 challenges of 2020.
+With the help of his team, Nick says, OFB remained busy during the COVID-19 challenges of 2020.
 “We are doing a lot more remote work with less in-person interaction.
 We have always been safe, but our safety procedures have been enhanced.
 We are using more PPE (personal protective equipment),” he says.

 Bidding is more competitive as construction has slowed down, he adds.
 But, the company’s annual revenue is still on target with previous years.
-“We have consistently earned $12 million in annual revenues, and we believe it is achievable to hit $15 million this year, even with COVID,” Nick says, “We are expecting to reach our goal of $20 million annually in the next few years.
+“We have consistently earned $12 million in annual revenues,” Nick says.
+“We are expecting to reach our goal of $20 million in the next few years.
 We want to be selective in the projects we pursue and select the projects with the best fit for us.”

 A Helping Hand

 While working to grow the company’s footprint, OFB also looks to help the communities where it works.
 Last summer, OFB contributed to the We Are Philly campaign, which provided food to those hard hit by the pandemic.
 In the spring, the team hosted Yoga For A Cause to raise money for Fulfill, formerly the FoodBank of Monmouth & Ocean Counties.